rjsanborn/Latin101/translation2.md

 At the same time Vulcan made women/woman out of mud.
 Minerva gave a spirit to a woman and then sent that gift to everyone.
 On account of that, the name "Pandora" was given.
-Pandora was given in marriage to Epimetheus by Jove.
+Pandora was given in marriage to Epimetheus by Jupiter.
 Their (Pandora and Epimetheus's) daughter Pyrrha, was the first mortal human.